-HIV VIRUS IN LYMPH NODE VIEWED THROUGH ELECTRON TRANSMISSION MICROSCOPEc.
-1984
+HIV VIRUS IN LYMPH NODE VIEWED THROUGH ELECTRON TRANSMISSION MICROSCOPE

-Black & white mounted photograph on cardboard in clear acrylic stand depicting HIV virus, first visualised at RPH using the Electron Transmission Microscope.
+Black & white photograph mounted on cardboard and displayed in a clear acrylic stand.
+The photograph depicts the HIV virus which was first visualised at RPH using the Electron Transmission Microscope.

 There is a red label at the bottom of the stand which reads:

 'HTLV 111 Virus in Lymph Node

 First Demonstration of HTLV 111 in World

 Seen at Electron Microscope, R.P.H.
 Dept. Pathology 1984'.

 The Transmission Electron Microscope is still located in the RPH Pathology Department in Milligan House.
 It is no longer working.

 AIDS (Acquired Immunodeficiency Syndrome) was first reported in the early 1980s and the disease quickly reached epidemic proportions.